UX-UI-Design-Lab/DH150-2020W/README.md

 ---

-## Term Project
+## UX Project
 ### Goal:
-Design an interactive prototype that demonstrates your ideas about how to strengthen user experience in a specific context(= theme).
-The semester's theme will be TBA.
+You will define the design problem of the current system; conduct user research to discover user's unspoken needs; and propose the creative solution by an interactive prototype for the new system.
+Provide the evidence how/why the solution would work with your users.

+### Delieverable:
+#### One page web documentation with
+* User Research
+* Design process with physical artifacts
+* Video of the presentation

+### Process:
+You will experience at least one cycle of ux process throughout the semester by 10 weekly assignments.

 ### Requirements:
-- Should cover the theme of the semester.
-- For any type stakeholders’ and users' better decision making.
-- Strongly recommend to choose a self-related design problem.
-It is extremely helpful to have a close one in the context of design.
+- Interactive prototype that demonstrates your innovative ideas about how to strengthen user experience in a specific context(= theme, TBA)

 ### Reference:
 [The Field Guide to Human-Centered Design By IDEO.org](http://d1r3w4d5z5a88i.cloudfront.net/assets/guide/Field%20Guide%20to%20Human-Centered%20Design_IDEOorg_English-ee47a1ed4b91f3252115b83152828d7e.pdf)